hoprnet/hoprnet/packages/hoprd/docs/README.md

-  --network                     Which network to run the HOPR node on  [choices: "ETHEREUM"] [default: "ETHEREUM"] --host                        The network host to run the HOPR node on.  [default: "0.0.0.0:9091"] --announce                    Announce public IP to the network  [boolean] [default: false] --admin                       Run an admin interface on localhost:3000, requires --apiToken and --ws  [boolean] [default: false]
-  --adminHost                   Host to listen to for admin console  [default: "localhost"] --adminPort                   Port to listen to for admin console  [default: 3000] --rest                        Run a rest interface on localhost:3001, requires --apiToken  [boolean] [default: false]
+  --network                     Which network to run the HOPR node on  [choices: "ETHEREUM"] [default: "ETHEREUM"] --host                        The network host to run the HOPR node on.  [default: "0.0.0.0:9091"] --announce                    Announce public IP to the network  [boolean] [default: false] --admin                       Run an admin interface on localhost:3000, requires --apiToken  [boolean] [default: false] --adminHost                   Host to listen to for admin console  [default: "localhost"] --adminPort                   Port to listen to for admin console  [default: 3000] --rest                        Run a rest interface on localhost:3001, requires --apiToken  [boolean] [default: false]